-- (3) An electronic copy of the report shall be submitted for review by the OSA with the following: copy of the signed management representation letter and a copy of the completed state auditor report review guide (available at [www.saonm.org] osa.nm.gov).
+- (3) An electronic copy of the report shall be submitted for review by the OSA with the following: copy of the signed management representation letter and a copy of the completed state auditor report review guide (available at osa.nm.gov).
 A report shall not be considered submitted to the OSA for the purpose of meeting the due date until a copy of the signed management representation letter and the completed report review guide are also submitted to the OSA.
 All separate reports prepared for component units shall also be submitted to the OSA for review, along with a copy of the management representation letter, and a completed report review guide for each separate audit report.
 A separate component unit report shall not be considered submitted to the OSA for the purpose of meeting the due date until a copy of the signed management representation letter and the completed report review guide are also submitted to the OSA.
 If a due date falls on a weekend or holiday, or if the OSA is closed due to inclement weather, the audit report is due the following business day by 11:59 p.m.
-MT. - (4) AU-C [700.41] 700.43 requires that the auditor's report [to] should be dated [after audit evidence supporting the opinion has been obtained and reviewed, the financial statements have been prepared and the management representation letter has been signed] no earlier than the date on which the auditor has obtained sufficient appropriate audit evidence on which to base the auditor's opinion on the financial statements, including evidence that all statements and disclosures that the financial statements comprise have been prepared and that management has asserted that it has taken responsibility for those financial statements.
-AU-C 580.20 requires that the management representation letter [to] be dated the same date as the independent auditor's report. - agency's audit report be submitted after the applicable due date provided in Subsection A of 2.2.2.9 NMAC, the auditor shall notify the state auditor in writing.
+MT. - (4) AU-C 700.43 requires that the auditor's report should be dated no earlier than the date on which the auditor has obtained sufficient appropriate audit evidence on which to base the auditor's opinion on the financial statements, including evidence that all statements and disclosures that the financial statements comprise have been prepared and that management has asserted that it has taken responsibility for those financial statements.
+AU-C 580.20 requires that the management representation letter be dated the same date as the independent auditor's report. - agency's audit report be submitted after the applicable due date provided in Subsection A of 2.2.2.9 NMAC, the auditor shall notify the state auditor in writing.
 This notification shall consist of a letter, not an email.
 However, a scanned version of the official letter sent via email is acceptable.
 The late audit notification letter is subject to the confidentiality requirements detailed at Subsection M of 2.2.2.10 NMAC.
 This does not prevent the state auditor from notifying the legislative finance committee or applicable oversight agency pursuant to Subsections F and G of Section 12-6-3 NMSA 1978.
 There shall be a separate notification for each late audit report.
 The notification shall include a specific explanation regarding why the report will be late, when the IPA expects to submit the report and a concurring signature by a duly authorized representative of the agency.
 If the IPA is going to miss the expected report submission date, then the IPA shall send a revised notification letter.
-[In the event] If the contract was signed after the report due date, the notification letter shall still be submitted to the OSA explaining the reason the audit report will be submitted after the report due date.
+If the contract was signed after the report due date, the notification letter shall still be submitted to the OSA explaining the reason the audit report will be submitted after the report due date.
 The late report notification letter is not required if the report was submitted to the OSA for review by the due date, and then rejected by the OSA, making the report late when resubmitted.
 Reports resubmitted to the OSA with changes of the IPA's opinion after the report due date shall be considered late and a late audit finding shall be included in the audit report. - (6) The due date of any report not listed in Subsection A of 2.2.2.9 NMAC shall be the date specified in the contract.